maryamlutbaishi/TMS-frontend/README.md

-# 🎬 Movie Tracker App
+# 🎬 The Movie Shelf "TMS"

 A full-stack web application for browsing and saving movies using the **TMDB API**.\